2014 D1 Grand Prix series

-The 2014 D1 Grand Prix series is the fourteenth season for the D1 Grand Prix series and the ninth for the D1 Street Legal spinoff series.
+The 2014 D1 Grand Prix series was the fourteenth season for the D1 Grand Prix series and the ninth for the D1 Street Legal spinoff series.
 The season began on March 29 at Fuji Speedway for the D1GP and April 12 for D1SL at Bihoku Highland Circuit.
-The series will conclude on October 19 with the D1 Champions' event at Odaiba Tokyo Street Course.
+The series was concluded on October 19 with the D1 Champions' event at Odaiba Tokyo Street Course.

 Regulation changes

-Starting in the 2014 season, nitrous use was banned and cars are required to have catalytic converters.
-Also, exhaust pipes have to be pointed towards the ground.
+Starting in the 2014 season, nitrous use has been banned and there have been requirements for cars to have catalytic converters and for exhaust pipes to be pointed towards the ground.